 The basic steps of African wax print fabric production include:

 The manufacturer may also add one of the colours by block printing part of the design onto the fabric by hand.

-There are many different African print fabric styles and designs, which change frequently at the markets in Africa.
+There is many different African print fabric styles and designs, which change frequently at the markets in Africa.
 It can be difficult to purchase the same fabric twice unless you purchase from a physical shop or online.
 Examples of printed fabric designs include flowers, plants, animal print (particularly birds), tribal print African fabric, and geometric shapes…

 Read our guide on how to wash African print fabric.

-There is a broad range of gorgeous patterns, styles and colours to choose from, including the following examples:
+There is a broad range of gorgeous patterns, styles, and colours to choose from, including the following examples:

-Kitenge Red Floral African Print Fabric
+Red Floral and Pink/Orange Flower African Print Fabric by Kitenge Store

-Yellow/Red/Blue Peacock and Blue/Green/Purple Flower African Print Fabric
+Yellow/Red/Blue Peacock and Blue/Green/Purple Flower African Print Fabric by Kitenge Store